cbcrg/unistrap/README.md

      nextflow run cbcrg/shootstrap -with-docker

-This command will run (by automatically cloning the respository in your workstation, due to the [Nextflow integration with github](http://www.nextflow.io/docs/latest/sharing.html)) the analysis for the "hip.fa" dataset contained in the data/dataset directory, and will generate a reference tree, with estimated shootstrap support values for every branch in it.
+This command will run (by automatically cloning the respository in your workstation, due to the [Nextflow integration with github](http://www.nextflow.io/docs/latest/sharing.html)) the analysis for the "hip.fa" example dataset contained in the data/dataset directory, and will generate a reference tree, with estimated shootstrap support values for every branch in it.

      nextflow run shootstrap.nf -with-docker --in_dir data/dataset/hip.fa
      nextflow run shootstrap.nf -with-docker --in_dir data/dataset/hip.fa --in_tree data/tree/hip.tree

-The 1st command will run the analysis for the "hip.fa" dataset contained in the data/dataset directory, and will generate a reference tree, with estimated shootstrap support values for every branch in it.
+The 1st command will run the analysis for the "hip.fa" example dataset contained in the data/dataset directory, and will generate a reference tree, with estimated shootstrap support values for every branch in it.
-The 2nd command will estimate the shootstrap support values for every branch in the given "hip.tree".
+The 2nd command will estimate the shootstrap support values for every branch in the given "hip.tree" example tree, contained in the data/tree directory.
 Note that in order for these commands to run the repository has to first be cloned and then to launch them from inside the shootstrap repository.

 Command line options:
 ---------------------